Home / Methodology

 Finance Methods

-• Receipts, cash on hand, and individual share come from FEC candidate totals.
+• Receipts, cash on hand, and individual share come directly from FEC candidate totals.

 • Outside spending combines support and oppose totals from schedule E summaries.

-• Top occupation/employer values come from FEC schedule A aggregation endpoints.
+• Top occupation/employer values come from FEC schedule A aggregation endpoints (donors self-report these fields).

-• Trend chart uses available multi-cycle candidate totals.
+• Trend charts use available multi-cycle candidate totals.

 Transparency Principles